The Definitive Buying Guide

 Why single-piece EPDM matters

 EPDM (ethylene propylene diene monomer) is a flexible rubber membrane that's been proven on commercial roofs for decades.
 When installed as multiple pieces joined on site, the joins become the weak point — historically the commonest leak path on any rubber roof.
-Crown's single-piece EPDM system eliminates that risk entirely: one unbroken sheet covers the whole roof.
-Combined with a 40+ year expected service life, it's one of the lowest-maintenance roof systems available in the garden room market.
+A properly installed single-piece EPDM system eliminates that risk entirely: one unbroken sheet covers the whole roof.
+Combined with a 40+ year expected service life, it's one of the lowest-maintenance roof systems in the garden room market.
+Crown, Cabin Master and Malvern's Office range all supply their rubber roofs as a single piece — worth verifying on any other quote, as some suppliers still join sections on site.

 Interior Finishes & Flooring